openneuropet/outreach/BIDS_derivatives2023/derivatives_goals.md

 # Goal

 Obtain a consensus on what derivatives should be primarily for, offering a vision to drive BEPs.
+This in turn can be used as guideline into preparing the derivative BEP.

 Get ideas of the main roadblocks to address during the meeting.

 # Method